How does Facebook make money? Analyzing Facebook's revenue in 2026

 facebook gaming vs rivals

-Back in 2019 when it started there were only 20K channels on Facebook compared to Twitch 6.900.000.
-However, since Q2 2020 when Mixer decided to join forces with Facebook the numbers considerably grew in the favor of Facebook Gaming.
-So until a full 2021 will be released we can only estimate that the number of users in Facebook Gaming will level with the number of YouTube.
+Back in 2019, when it started, there were only 20K channels on Facebook compared to Twitch 6.900.000.
+However, since Q2 2020, when Mixer decided to join forces with Facebook, the numbers considerably grown in favor of Facebook Gaming.
+So until a full 2021 will be released, we can only estimate that the number of users in Facebook Gaming will level with the number of YouTube.

 How Much Money Does Facebook earn per day?

-As Facebook's revenue in 2021 surpassed $117 Bn, it managed to earn $300M/day.
+As Facebook's revenue in 2025 slightly surpassed $200 Bn, it managed to earn $550 million/day.
 But that's only in revenue and before taxes.
-At the same time, Facebook is expected to earn considerably less in 2022 following the market drop since February 2022 when it stock price went down by 26%.
+At the same time, Facebook is expected to earn considerably less in 2022 following the market drop since February 2022, when its stock price went down by 26%.
 The drop was caused by multiple factors, including Apple's privacy policy changes.

 34 Amazing Stats And Facts About Facebook: